SovereignCloudStack/standards/Standards/scs-0100-w1-flavor-naming-implementation-testing.md

 ### GPU table

 The most commonly used datacenter GPUs are listed here, showing what GPUs (or partitions of a GPU) result in what GPU part of the flavor name.
+We provide these for convenience; most values are from data sheets and not based on own testing.
+Providers must look up the values (SMs/CUs/EUs and VRAM) really provided to users and correctly fill these into the SCS names.
+This is in particular true for the MIG configurations.

 #### Nvidia (`N`)